Future-AI-Laboratory/vision-api/Readme.md

 ![Model Comparison](https://github.com/Future-AI-Laboratory/vision-api/blob/review_sayan/images/Model_comparison.png)

+From the model architecture it is clearly visible(Highlighted) that, the proposed model is much more lighter than the reference model.
+The model is diffivult to run in collab and log to wandb using wandb callback.

 The detailed study of the Potato Leaf Disease classification can be found from [google colab notebook.](https://colab.research.google.com/drive/1eGm-dgXcBwx44xw1RMopc2wlcHSF8Pfj?usp=sharing)

 ## **CNN Models**